 8. Don’t use the dentist as a form of punishment.

-Your child should have their first dental appointment around their first birthday, and every six months after that, or more often, should your dentist see any issues.
+Your child should have their first dental appointment around their first birthday and at least every six months after that.
 Again, making the dentist a standard practice, and not something to be dreaded, will help ensure your child practices good dental care throughout their life.

 Contact us to set up an appointment today.